pottendo/pottendo-Pi1541/README.md

 Credits to Steve (@pi1541) [Pi1541](https://cbm-pi1541.firebaseapp.com/) and [Pi1541-github](https://github.com/pi1541/Pi1541), Rene (@rsta2) [circle](https://github.com/rsta2/circle), Stephan (@smuehlst) [circle-stdlib](https://github.com/smuehlst/circle-stdlib) for the brilliant base packages!
 Also some credit goes to @hpingel, [Network SK64](sk64), where I got the inspiration how to implement the webserver.

+Some discussions, announcements one can find in the Forum64 thread, [here](https://www.forum64.de/index.php?thread/155126-new-release-pottendo-pi1541-webserver-for-upload-images-updates/&postID=2276999#post2276999).

 Status
 ------
 The following is supposed to work on the circle based _V1.24c_, as I've tested those functions a bit: